melax08/cheapskate/README.md

 API constants and some bot constants you can configure in `.env` file (see example in `src/.env.example` file).

-Common constants for bot and API you can find in `src/utils/constants.py` and `src/utils/configs.py`.
+Common constants for bot and API you can find in `src/configs/constants.py`.

 ### Telegram commands and usage